 This project will serve damaged residential dwellings located within Columbia City limits as the result of the declared 2015 Flood/Storm Disaster within a federal declared county.
 (Richland County).

 Activity Progress Narrative:

-During this quarter, there were eleven (11) additional homes completed and the beneficiary numbers were updated bringing the total completed to twenty-four (24).
-There remain eight (8) homes undergoing complete reconstruction, and three (3) being rehabilitated.
+During this quarter, eleven (11)additional homes completed and the beneficiary information updated for two (2) addresses bringing the total completed to Thirty-seven (37) for the CHAP Program.

 Activity Progress Narrative Type:

 Accomplishments Performance Measures